Gordon Foundation (Bernard M. Gordon Et Al Trustees)

 The Gordon Foundation accepts applications submitted in writing indicating purpose.
 Applications are accepted at any time throughout the year.

 Important Note: Some sources indicate the foundation "does not accept applications" or operates primarily through proactive grantmaking.
-The foundation appears to work primarily with organizations where they have existing relationships or institutional connections.
-Cold applications from unknown organizations appear to have a low success rate (approximately 12% for new applicants according to one source).
+The foundation appears to work primarily with organisations where they have existing relationships or institutional connections.
+Cold applications from unknown organisations may have low success rates.

 Submission Method: Written proposal submitted to: Bernard M. Gordon, Trustee 16B Electronics Avenue Danvers, MA 01923